peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 Deploy the code to Heroku.
 More specifically, the deployment should:

-- Create a Heroku app called `USERNAME-galvanize-bookshelf` where `USERNAME` is the lowercase form of your GitHub username.
+- Create a Heroku app called `USERNAME-galvanize-bookshelf` where `USERNAME` is your GitHub username in lowercase.
 - Update the `package.json` file with the version of Node from your development environment.
-- Turn on the Heroku PostgreSQL add-on for your new Heroku app.
+- Enable the Heroku PostgreSQL add-on for your new Heroku app.
-- Update the `knexfile.js` file with the production connection information.
+- Update the `knexfile.js` file with the `production` database connection information.
-- Update the `package.json` file with a post-build script to migrate the database.
+- Update the `package.json` file with a `heroku-postbuild` script to migrate the production database.
 - Add and commit the changes to your local git repository.
 - Push the changes to the master branch of your Heroku remote.
-- Run Knex seeds on the production environment.
+- Seed the production database by running a one-off command on Heroku.
-- Check the production database has the correct number of tables and rows with the `heroku pg:info` command.
+- After about one minute, check that the production database has the correct number of tables and rows.

 Once you're satisfied, find a fellow student and see if he or she would like some help.